Dear Ask a Mom Who’s Not Your Mom,

 Your circumstance is slightly different from our previous letter-writer in that you are not complaining, however justly, about your mom’s behavior in the face of a story she can’t handle because she doesn’t know how the story ends and she needs to know how the story ends because she can’t tolerate the anxiety that not-knowing generates.
 You are talking about a story that is not, presumably, evolving (although some would surely argue otherwise), which is your sexuality.

 One of the primary tasks of parenting, I’ve heard, is to accept our children as they are.
 However, at the same time that we parents are supposed to accept our children as they are, we are also supposed to teach them right from wrong, and to train them how to function well in the world.
-Sadly, the aspects of the child we are supposed to accept and the aspects of the child we are supposed to correct and train are not always as clearly demarcated as you might think, and it’s possible that a parent may decide that at least some of this teaching/training business is for the birds, which may put said parent in direct opposition with the systems that said child are supposed to be operating successfully within.
+Sadly, the aspects of the child we are supposed to accept and the aspects of the child we are supposed to correct and train are not always as clearly demarcated as you might think, and it’s possible that a parent may decide that at least some of this teaching/training business is for the birds, which may put said parent in direct opposition with the systems that said child is supposed to be operating successfully within.
 But more on that another time.

-Now, you may be wondering how I can give seemingly contradictory advice about editing your words for a parent-listener over the course of two letters.
+Now, you may be wondering how I can give seemingly contradictory advice about editing your words for a parent over the course of two letters.
 I will tell you my rationale: when you are telling a story to your parent because you (rightfully) want their succor, and they seem, after repeated tries, incapable of giving it, you should stop.
 To continue would be harmful to you.

 If you are considering informing your parent about a fact of your selfhood, and you are doing so because you are hoping for a deeper and more honest relationship with your parent, then I say go for it, despite the fact that this may be hard for your parent to hear.

 What we are trying to get at here, ultimately, is the least amount of harm, and the greatest possibility of good, for yourself and your parent.

 I wish you the best of luck, CWNMC.